Unital operads, monoids, monads, and bar constructions: Introduction

 in $\sW$ whose $q$-simplex object is

-On $q$-simplices, $d_0$ is given by the action of $M$ on $Y$, $d_i$ for $1\leq i \leq q-1$ is given by the product on $M$ in the $i$th position, $d_q$ is given by the action of $M$ on $X$, and $s_i$ for $0\leq i\leq q$ is given by inserting the unit $\mJ \rtarr M$ in the $i$th position.
+On $q$-simplices, $d_0$ is given by the action of $M$ on $Y$, $d_i$ for $1\leq i \leq q-1$ is given by the product on $M$ in the $i$th position, $d_q$ is given by the action of $M$ on $X$, and $s_i$ for $0\leq i\leq q$ is given by inserting the unit $\mI_{\sW} \rtarr M$ in the $i$th position.
 In many interesting examples, there is a realization functor from simplicial objects in $\sW$ to $\sW$, such as geometric realization in topological contexts and totalization of simplicial chain complexes in homological contexts.
 For an important example in which such a direct realization functor is of little or no interest, take $\sW$ to be the monoidal category of graphs (in the categorical sense, with source and target) with a fixed set of objects; a monoid in $\sW$ is then a category, and right and left actions are contravariant and covariant functors; see \cite[\S9]{MayClass}.
-We shall ignore realization until \autoref{final}.
+We shall ignore realization until \autoref{fact}.

 There is a considerable algebraic literature that explores bar constructions in the context of operads considered as monoids in monoidal categories of symmetric sequences.
 Fresse's book \cite{Fresse0} and Loday and Vallette's book \cite{LV} are standard references.
 Ching \cite{Ching} and others have studied related variants.
-However, as far as we know, our variant startng from $\LA$-sequences is new.
+However, as far as we know, our variant of working in the monoidal category of $\LA$-sequences is new.